Trump: I'll have 'hacking defense' report in 90 days

 He said the nation's cybersecurity was "run by people who don't know what they're doing."

 Trump suggested he would be relying on the titans of the US tech industry.
-He brought up the tech summit hosted at Trump Tower in December, which was attended by the "six top [tech] people in the world," who were "never in the same room together."
-(Apple's Tim Cook, Facebook's Sheryl Sandberg and Alphabet's Eric Schmidt have been together at the White House before.)
+He brought up the tech summit hosted at Trump Tower in December, which was attended by the "six top [tech] people in the world."
+He didn't cite them by name, but the meeting featured a Silicon Valley who's who, including Apple CEO Tim Cook, Tesla Motors CEO Elon Musk, Microsoft CEO Satya Nadella, Larry Page and Eric Schmidt from Google parent company Alphabet, Amazon head Jeff Bezos, Facebook COO Sheryl Sandberg, and Intel CEO Brian Krzanich.

-Trump has finally turned around on the US intelligence report accusing Russian President Vladimir Putin of ordering the hacks during the election, telling reporters Wednesday he now believes Russia was behind the cyberattacks against the Democratic National Committee.
+Trump also shifted his position on the US intelligence report accusing Putin of ordering the hacks during the election.
+He told reporters Wednesday he now believes Russia was behind the cyberattacks against the Democratic National Committee.
+Russia has denied the charges.

 But he also took pride in the Republican National Committee's cybersecurity, hoping to get some credit for the web safeguards during the GOP's national convention in Cleveland.